jewettaij/jacobi_pd/README.md

 eigen_calc.Diagonalize(M, evals, evecs);  //(successful if return value is != 0)

-// For efficiency, you can re-use "eigen_calc" class instance on different
+// If you have many matrices to diagonalize, you can re-use "eigen_calc".
+(This
-// matrices (instead of creating a new Jacobi class instance each time).
+// is more efficient than creating a new "Jacobi" class instance for each use.)

 std::cout << "eigenvalues:  ";
 for (int i=0; i < n; i++)